intersect-tsc/gov.tools.proposal.2025/QuestionsAndAnswers.md

 ### Is it possible to list all budgets (excluding IOG) that have overlapping scopes with the TSC Budget?

-See the comparison.
+See the comparison (link coming soon).
 It is possible to absorb these into the TSC budget.

 ### Where did $299,000 applied-to-every-engineer figure come from exactly?